shaojunluo/mobile_covid19_tracker/README.md

 # mobile_covid19_tracker

-Track COVID19 patient from mobile data
+Track COVID19 patient and its closed contact from mobile data.

 ## Folder Structure

 ### Research Codes

 All research code should put into `research` folder and organized by author's name.
-Please write a small readme if available.
+Please write a small README if available.

 ### Staging Codes